liyu10000/DeepLDA/README.md

 ## Deep Linear Discriminant Analysis (DeepLDA)

 This repository implements the work proposed by [Matthias Dorfer, Rainer Kelz and Gerhard Widmer](https://arxiv.org/abs/1511.04707).
-It adds a LDA layer to usual CNNs and is able to train with CNNs in an end-to-end fashion. \
+It adds a LDA layer to usual CNNs and is able to train with CNNs in an end-to-end fashion.

 I have tested DeepLDA with Resnet18 and compared it with vanilla Resnet18 regulated by a cross-entropy loss.
 The result of Resnet18-DeepLDA is really competetive.
-The table below displays the accuracies of two models (Trained for 20 epochs, refer the code for details). \
+The table below displays the accuracies of two models on CIFAR10 dataset.
+(Trained for 20 epochs, refer the code for details).

 |    Accuracy    |    Vanilla Resnet18    |    Resnet18+DeepLDA    |
 |:--------------:|:----------------------:|:----------------------:|